stlab/better-code/chapters/0100-introduction/slides.md

 > attempted to be responsible for our biases, but in full disclosure, here they
 > are.

-## Engineering
+## Definitions  |  Engineering, *n*
+{:data-auto-animate}

 > The creative application of scientific principles to design or develop
-> structures, machines, apparatus, or manufacturing processes, or works
+> structures, machines, apparatus, or manufacturing processes, or works utilizing
-> utilizing them singly or in combination; or to construct or operate the same
+> them singly or in combination; or to construct or operate the same with full
-> with full cognizance of their design; or to forecast their behavior under
+> cognizance of their design; or to forecast their behavior under specific
-> specific operating conditions; all as respects an intended function, economics
+> operating conditions; all as respects an intended function, economics of
-> of operation and safety to life and property.
+> operation and safety to life and property.
 {:.blockquote data-mark='
 | /creative/, /design or develop/
 | /application of scientific principles/